Saizen is a prescription medicine that is used to treat growth hormone deficiency (GHD) in:

 Storage Before Reconstitution

 - Saizen should be stored at room temperature (15°–30°C).
 Expiration dates are stated on the labels.

 - Saizen 5 mg and 8.8 mg vials reconstituted with the Bacteriostatic Water for Injection, USP (0.9% Benzyl Alcohol) provided should be stored under refrigeration (2°–8°C) for up to 14 days.

 - Saizen 8.8 mg cartridge reconstituted with the Sterile Water for Injection, 0.3% (w/v) metacresol provided should be stored under refrigeration (2°–8°C) for up to 21 days.

 - Avoid freezing reconstituted vials or cartridges of Saizen.

 Proper Disposal of Sharps Waste

 Discard needles and pen devices safely in accordance with your local requirements.
-You can check with local waste disposal and regulatory agencies to see what options are available to you.
+Bring back to your local pharmacy.